-Likes allow users to show appreciation for other users' contributions to the digital workplace.
+Likes allow you to show appreciation for other members' contributions to the digital workplace.
 Except for tasks, all content types and comments allow users to add a Like by selecting the Like button.
 The number displayed next to the Like button is the total number of other users who have liked the content.
 You can be the first person to add a like if there is no number.

 Sections in this article: